paigenomadgirl/designmusings/content/projects/userstudy.md

 +++
 date = "2015-03-28T10:24:39-07:00"
 draft = false
-title = "Ethnography In The Middle East Part 1"
+title = "Ethnography In The Middle East"

 +++